Project-Crackers/ToDo-List_App/README.md

 **Categories and Tags:** Allow users to organize tasks by categories or tags for better task management.

-**Prioritization:** Users can set priorities (e.g., high, medium, low) for tasks.

-**Deadlines and Reminders:** Enable users to set due dates and receive reminders for upcoming tasks.

-**Search and Filter:** Provide search functionality and filtering options to help users find tasks quickly.

 **Responsive Design:** Ensure the application works smoothly on desktops, tablets, and smartphones.

-**User Authentication:** Implement user login and registration to save tasks across sessions.

 **Data Persistence:** Store user data in a database to ensure tasks are retained across sessions.